-4.3.2 Regulated Activity
+4.4.2 Regulated activity

 The School applies for an enhanced disclosure from the DBS and a check of the Children's Barred List (now known as an Enhanced Check for Regulated Activity) in respect of all positions at the School which amount to "regulated activity" as defined in the Safeguarding Vulnerable Groups Act 2006 (as amended).
 The purpose of carrying out an Enhanced Check for Regulated Activity is to identify whether an applicant is barred from working with children by inclusion on the Children's Barred List and to obtain other relevant suitability information.
-Any position undertaken at, or on behalf of, the School (whether paid or unpaid), will amount to "regulated activity" if it is carried out:
+Any position undertaken at, or on behalf of the School will amount to "regulated activity" if it is carried out:

-- frequently, meaning once a week or more; or - overnight, meaning between 2.00 am and 6.00 am; or - satisfies the "period condition", meaning four times or more in a 30 day period; and - provides the opportunity for contact with children.
+- (a) frequently, meaning once a week or more; or - (b) overnight, meaning between 2.00 am and 6.00 am; or - (c) satisfies the "period condition", meaning four times or more in a 30 day period; and

+(d) provides the opportunity for contact with children.

-Roles which are carried out on an unpaid/voluntary basis will only amount to regulated activity if, in addition to the above, they are carried out on an unsupervised basis.
+Roles which are carried out on an unpaid / voluntary basis will only amount to regulated activity if, in addition to the above, they are carried out on an unsupervised basis.

-It is for the School to decide whether a role amounts to 'regulated activity' taking into account all the relevant circumstances.
+It is for the School to decide whether a role amounts to "regulated activity" taking into account all the relevant circumstances.
 However, nearly all posts at the School amount to regulated activity.
 Limited exceptions could include an administrative post undertaken on a temporary basis in the School office outside of term time or voluntary posts which are supervised.

-4.3.3.
-The DBS Disclosure certificate
+4.4.3 The DBS disclosure certificate

-The DBS issues a DBS disclosure certificate to the subject of the check only, rather than to the School.
-It is a condition of employment with the School that the original disclosure certificate is provided to the School as soon as possible after it being received by the applicant.
+The DBS issues the DBS disclosure certificate to the subject of the check only, rather than to the School.
+It is a condition of employment with the School that the original disclosure certificate is provided to the School within two weeks of it being received by the applicant.
 Original certificates should not be sent by post.
-Applicants must instead bring the original certificate into the School.
-A convenient time and date for doing so should be arranged with Frances Peel Yates (HR Administrator) as soon as the certificate has been received.
+A convenient time and date for bringing the certificate into the School should be arranged with Frances Peel Yates as soon as it has been received.

 Employment will remain conditional upon the original certificate being provided and it being considered satisfactory by the School.

-4.3.4 Starting work pending receipt of the DBS certificate
+4.4.4 Starting work pending receipt of the DBS disclosure

-If there is a delay in receiving a DBS disclosure the Headmaster has discretion to allow an individual to begin work pending receipt of the disclosure certificate.
-This will only be allowed if all other checks, including a clear check of the Children's Barred List (where the position amounts to regulated activity), have been completed, provided the DBS application has been made in advance and once appropriate safeguards have been put in place.
+If there is a delay in receiving a DBS disclosure the Head has discretion to allow an individual to begin work pending receipt of the disclosure certificate.
+This will only be allowed if all other checks, including a clear check of the Children's Barred List (where the position amounts to regulated activity), have been completed and once appropriate supervision has been put in place.

-4.3.5 Applicants with periods of overseas residence
+4.4.5 Applicants with periods of overseas residence

 DBS checks will still be requested for applicants with recent periods of overseas residence and those with little or no previous UK residence.
-The School will take into account the "DBS unusual address guide" in such circumstances.
+The School will take into account the "DBS unusual addresses guide" in such circumstances.